Enhancing a Legacy

 Meetings last about 30 minutes, but as the saying goes, time flies when you’re having fun.
 “I love being able to show members all the helpful tools and information that is on the TOPS website,” Carol says.

 Even though they primarily communicate online, Carol says her members are very encouraging and make a point to touch base with one another.
 A few online members have even attended Recognition Days this past year and finally met in person.

 As Carol sits down at her laptop, her mind wanders back to last week’s discussions.
 For her, it’s not just signing in for 30 minutes several times a week.
 It’s responding to emails on a daily basis and thinking of new challenges or topics for her weekly newsletter.
 It’s facilitating the TOPS online member Facebook group.
 It’s about being there for more than 1,000 members and helping them on their own individual journey—whatever that may be.
-“I feel right at home being the Online Facilitator because at the end of the day, my main focus is still teaching,” Carol says.
+“I feel right at home being the Meeting Facilitator because at the end of the day, my main focus is still teaching,” Carol says.
 She glances at an old photo of Esther and then smiles, saying, “She was a role model, friend and teacher to so many, but she’ll always be just Grandma to me.”